Skip to content

 Why it works: Removes the barrier to entry completely.
 Users experience the product before paying, which builds trust and demonstrates value.

 The monetization angle: Freemium conversion rates are typically 2-5% for B2C and 5-10% for B2B.
 That sounds low, but on a large free user base, even small conversion rate improvements produce significant revenue.
 The key is that your free tier should deliver enough value to hook users but naturally bump them against limits that make upgrading obvious.
 If free users never feel a reason to upgrade, your free tier is too generous.
+For the trial-design version of this problem — credit card vs. no-card, trial length, what to unlock — see how to build an effective product trial.

 5. Flat-Rate